brainlife/docs/docs/cli/install.md

 Successfully logged in for 6 days, 23 hours, 59 minutes, 59 seconds
 ```

-The `--ttl 7` will request Brainlife to keep you logged in for 7 days.
+The `--ttl 7` will request brainlife to keep you logged in for 7 days.
 Please adjust this number if necessary.

 ### Signout